martian-cloud/tharsis-docs/docs/guides/overviews/module_registry.md

 This is the hypothetical source address for a module named `ssm-params` in the `networking` namespace, targeting the `aws` system within the `tharsis.example.io` registry.

 :::note
-After creation the module source will only show the top-level group path, instead of the full source.
+After creation, the module source will only show the top-level group path, instead of the full source.
 For example, `networking/operations/ssm-params/aws` will be displayed as `networking/ssm-params/aws`.
 This is to match the Terraform Module Registry's address format.
 The `name` and `system` combination must be unique within the `namespace`.
 :::

 ### Module Versions